coreruleset/documentation/content/configuring/plugins.md

 > The CRS plugin mechanism allows the rule set to be extended in specific, experimental, or unusual ways, as this page explains.

 {{% notice note %}}
 Plugins are not part of the CRS 3.3.x release line.
-They will be released officially with the next major CRS release.
-In the meantime, plugins can be used with one of the stable releases by following the instructions presented below.
+They are released officially with CRS 4.0.
+In the meantime, plugins _can_ be used with one of the stable releases by following the instructions presented below.
 {{% /notice %}}

 ## What are Plugins?